sleepingkingstudios/incunabulum/collections/_adventures/lutes/01-sunless-citadel.md

   - name: Belak
     slug: belak
     details: |
-      Belak discovered the corrupted tree beneath the Sunless Citadel and sought to use its power, in the process releasing the twig blight onto the Sapphire Coast.
+      Belak discovered the corrupted tree beneath the Sunless Citadel and sought to use its power, in the process releasing the twig blights onto the Sapphire Coast.
 He also co-opted the goblins, and slew and reanimated the adventurers from Oakhurst as wooden guardians.
+  - name: Karakas
+    slug: karakas
+    details: |
+      Karakas was part of the missing adventuring party in the Sunless Citadel.
+  - name: Madame Hucrele
+    slug: madame-hucrele
+    details: |
+      Madame Hucrele hired Aoife and Lily to find her son and daughter in the Sunless Citadel, or to return their signet rings.
+  - name: Sharwyn Hucrele
+    slug: sharwyn-hucrele
+    details: |
+      Sharwyn was part of the missing adventuring party in the Sunless Citadel.
+Like Sir Bradford, she was one of the wooden guardians at the heart of the Citadel.
   - name: Sir Bradford
     slug: sir-bradford
     details: |
-      Sir Bradford was one of the wooden guardians at the heart of the Sunless Citadel.
+      Sir Bradford was the leader of the missing adventuring party in the Sunless Citadel.
+He was discovered as one of the wooden guardians at the heart of the Citadel, guarding the Gulthias Tree for Belak.
+  - name: Talgen Hucrele
+    slug: talgen-hucrele
+    details: |
+      Talgen was part of the missing adventuring party in the Sunless Citadel.
+He was slain by the hobgoblin chief.
 ---